michelemarcon14-a11y/michelemarcon14-a11y.github.io/mpc-simulator.md

 3.  **Future State Prediction:** Utilizing the internally coded 4-state mathematical model to predict the vehicle's lateral deviation and yaw error, allowing the algorithm to preemptively react to upcoming trajectory curvatures.

 **State-Space Plant Definition:**
 The core of the predictive model relies on the accurate mathematical representation of the vehicle's lateral dynamics.
-Below is the initialization of the continuous-time state-space matrices ($A$, $B$, $C$, $D$) derived from the single-track model equations:
+Below is the initialization of the continuous-time state-space matrices (*A*, *B*, *C*, *D*) derived from the single-track model equations:

 ```matlab
 % Vehicle Parameters definition